News

 • Education Sector: Pencils are essential for early education (e.g., writing, drawing) and standardized testing (e.g., Scantron sheets), ensuring consistent demand, especially in developing regions.

-• Art & Design: Artists and architects prefer pencils for sketching due to their precision and erasability, sustaining premium segments (e.g., graphite, charcoal).
+• Art & Design: Artists and architects prefer pencils for sketching due to their precision and erasability, sustaining good segments (e.g., graphite, charcoal).

-• Luxury/Collectible Pencils: Brands like Faber-Castell and Blackwing cater to enthusiasts with high-end, eco-friendly, or limited-edition pencils.
+• Luxury/Collection Pencils: Brands like Faber-Castell and Blackwing cater to enthusiasts with reliable , eco-friendly, or limited-edition pencils.

 • Eco-Conscious Products: Demand for sustainable pencils (e.g., recycled, bamboo, or seed-plantable pencils) is rising with environmental awareness.